rootsdev/nama/README.md

 * 245_eval_coder - compare the precision and recall of nama to familysearch and other coders
   * input: augmented-clusters, super-clusters, subword-tokenizer, bi-encoder, train-v2, test-v2, query-names, pref-names, given-nicknames
 * 250_create_phonebook - create the phonebook for surnames
-  * input: augmented-clusters, super-clusters, pref-names
+  * input: augmented-clusters, super-clusters, pref-names or hr-names
   * output: phonebook
 * 251_save_bi_encoder_weights - save the bi-encoder weights so we can use them in fs-nama (java)
   * input: subword-tokenizer, bi-encoder